anish2197/Voting-dApp/README.md

 ---

 5 test cases have been designed to test the behaviour of the dapp.<br>
 Testing is done by writing a Javascript to simulate the client-side interaction.
-[Mocha Framework](https://mochajs.org/) and [Chai Libraries](https://www.chaijs.com/) are used for this purpose, which come preloaded with Node.js<br>
+[Mocha Testing Framework](https://mochajs.org/) and [Chai Assertion Library](https://www.chaijs.com/) are used for this purpose, which come bundled with Truffle Framework.<br>
 You can find these Javascripts in the following path : `./Elections/test/election.js`<br>

-Use the following command to run the Javascript for the tests : <br>
+Use the following command in the bash to run the Javascript for the tests : <br>
 `$ truffle test`
 <br>